-The Superfast Staffordshire project is a partnership between Staffordshire County Council, Broadband Delivery UK (BDUK) and BT.
+The Superfast Staffordshire project is a partnership between Staffordshire County Council, Building Digital UK (BDUK) and BT Openreach.

 Public funds will be spent on bringing faster broadband services to areas of the county that are not expected to receive private investment.
 Many of these areas are rural in nature and are outside the commercial roll-out area.